ivbrajkovic/js-chronicles/Functional JavaScript/composition.md

     roundToTwoDecimals
   );
 ```

 The `identity` function serves as a no-op, making it reusable for other conditional transformations.
 This flexibility allows pipelines to elegantly adapt to varying conditions without complicating the workflow.

 #### Extending Pipelines for Debugging 📜
-Debugging pipelines can feel like searching for a needle in a haystack—unless you equip yourself with the right tools.
-A practical trick?
-Insert logging functions to illuminate each step, like torches guiding you through a dark tunnel.
+Debugging pipelines can feel tricky—like searching for a needle in a haystack—unless you equip yourself with the right tools.
+A practical trick is to insert logging functions, illuminating each step along the way.
 ```typescript
 const log = (message: string) =>
   <T>(value: T) => (console.log(message, value), value);